 I experienced my very first Melukat at Fivelements, a traditional Balinese water blessing and purification ceremony.
 The private ceremony took place in the Sacred Space and included a meditation with the temple priest.
 He prepared the holy water in a clay vase with flowers and incense and chanted mantras in Sanskrit.
 This was deeply emotional for me as I chant in my daily meditation and Bhakti practice and I felt very much like this was a homecoming.
 The “holy shower” was a beautiful experience that I highly recommend, and it was the perfect welcome to my two weeks in Bali.

 The Healing Village features eight private riverside healing rooms where the treatments take place, each one designed with an open-air river view that welcomed a perfect breeze along with private bathrooms and stone healing bathtubs.
 These sanctuaries are so quiet and so peaceful it is hard to leave.

-The Watsu therapy pool, along with a large lap pool for relaxing and cooling off are located in the centre of the property.
+The Watsu therapy pool, along with a large lap pool for relaxing and cooling off is located in the centre of the property.
 Both have massage jets, underwater music, and chromotherapy lighting; the decking surrounding the pools provides dappled shade for napping and the sound of the rushing river as a soothing backdrop.